Feeding bees

 When do I stop feeding nucs and swarms?

-Continue feeding until the colony has built up, and the brood box is filled with bees and drawn comb.
+When the brood box is full of bees and drawn comb.

 When do I stop feeding colonies for winter?

-• Do not leave dirty feeders on the hives.
+- Do not leave dirty feeders on hives